NativeScript/docs-v7/core-concepts/navigation.md

 ```

 ### Custom transitions
 Instead of setting the `name` property to one of the predefined transitions, you can set the `instance` property of the [`NavigationTransition`](/api-reference/interfaces/_ui_frame_.navigationtransition.html) to an instance of a class that inherits from [`Transition`](/api-reference/classes/_ui_transition_.transition.html).
 You can create your own custom user-defined transition by writing platform-specific code to animate the transition.
 To do that you need to inherit from the [`Transition`](/api-reference/classes/_ui_transition_.transition.html) class and override one method for each platform.
 Since there will be platform-specific code, you need to separate your code into two separate files.
-Here is an example of a custom transition that shrinks the disappearing page while exapnding the appearing page by using a scale affine transform.
+Here is an example of a custom transition that shrinks the disappearing page while expanding the appearing page by using a scale affine transform.

 ### Example 11:  Create your own custom transition.
 `custom-transition.android.js/ts`